-If NDO cannot be controlled with medication or botulinum toxin and bladder capacity is functionally low, then the pressure in the bladder can be decreased and its capacity increased by augmentation enterocystoplasty enlarging the bladder with a patch of bowel.
+If NDO cannot be controlled with medication or botulinum toxin A and bladder capacity is functionally low, then the pressure in the bladder can be decreased and its capacity increased by augmentation enterocystoplasty - enlarging the bladder with a patch of bowel.

 Urethral overactivity can be addressed with medication such as alpha-adrenergic antagonists that relax the bladder outlet.
-Botulinum toxin injection can also be used in male patients to treat spasticity of the external urinary sphincter.
-Endoscopic incision of the urethral sphincter, external sphincterotomy, has largely fallen out of favour due to frequent recurrence of dysfunction and/or problematic incontinence.
+Botulinum toxin A injections can also be used in male patients to treat spasticity of the external urinary sphincter.
+Endoscopic Incision of the urethral sphincter, external sphincterotomy, has largely fallen out of favour due to frequent recurrence of dysfunction and/or problematic incontinence.
+However it is the preferred choice to improve trigger voiding in high quadriplegic patients.
+In select cases, urethral stents have been placed to improve emptying.

 In the rare instance that urethral closure is a problem, injection of a bulking agent, fascial sling, or placement of an artificial urinary sphincter can be used to alleviate incontinence.
+Neurogenic stress urinary incontinence is always a challenge for physicians and more research has to be done to improve minimally invasive techniques in this type of dysfunction.

-In intractable incontinence, where the abovementioned options have failed, it may be appropriate to divert the urine away from the bladder entirely.
+In intractable incontinence, in which the abovementioned options have failed, it may be appropriate to divert the urine away from the bladder entirely.
 In these situations, the urine is usually diverted to the abdominal wall using a short segment of ileum (ileal conduit).
-Urine is collected externally in a specialized pouch appliance attached to the abdominal wall.
-In selected circumstances, an internal reservoir may be constructed out of bowel, with the patient emptying this pouch with a catheter through a constructed continent channel.
+Urine is collected externally in a specialised pouch appliance attached to the abdominal wall.
+In selected circumstances, an internal reservoir may be constructed out of bowel. with the patient emptying this pouch with a catheter through a constructed continent catheterisable channel.
+Continent cutaneous diversion is gaining greater favour with patients as it combines continence objectives and quality of life improvement for disabled patients.

-In general, patients with vesicourethral dysfunction associated with neurologic disease, following appropriate assessment and management, can expect associated improvement in overall wellbeing and prolonged survival.
+In general, patients with vesicourethral dysfunction associated with neurologic disease, following appropriate assessment and management, can expect associated improvement in overall well-being and prolonged survival.
 Emphasis must be given to improving quality of life, with surgical intervention used only when all conservative options have been exhausted.

 - 1. Rosier PF, Szabó L, Capewell A, et al; International Consultation on Incontinence 2008 Committee on Dynamic Testing.
-Executive summary: The International Consultation on Incontinence 2008-Committee on: "Dynamic Testing"; for urinary or faecal incontinence.
+Executive summary: The International Consultation on Incontinence 2008--Committee on: "Dynamic Testing"; for urinary or faecal incontinence.
 Part 2: Urodynamic testing in male patients with symptoms of urinary incontinence, in patients with relevant neurological abnormalities, and in children and in frail elderly with symptoms of urinary incontinence.
 Neurourol Urodyn.
 2010; 29(1):146-52.
 Review. - 2.
 Wein AJ.
 Pathophysiology and classification of lower urinary tract dysfunction: Overview.
 Campbell-Walsh Urology, 10th ed.
 2012.
 Ch 61: 1834-1846. - 3.
 Wein AJ, Dmochowski R. Neuromuscular dysfunction of the lower urinary tract.
 Campbell-Walsh Urology, 10th ed.
 2012.
-Ch 65: 1909-1946. - Wyndaele JJ, Kovindha A, Madersbacher H, et al. Neurologic urinary incontinence.
+Ch 65: 1909-1946. - 4.
+Wyndaele JJ, Kovindha A, Madersbacher H, et al. Neurologic urinary incontinence.
 Neurourol Urodyn.
-2010; 29(1):159-164.
+2010; 29(1):159-164. - 5.
+EAU guidelines 2015, http://uroweb.org